jonaspleyer/cellular_raza/paper.md

 ## Cellular Agent-Based Frameworks

-In our previous efforts [@Pleyer2023], we assessed the overall state of modelling toolkits for individual-based cellular simulations.
+In our previous efforts [@Pleyer2023], we assessed the overall state of modeling toolkits for individual-based cellular simulations.
 These frameworks are designed for specific usages and often require many parameters which are unknown or difficult to determine experimentally.
 This poses an inherent problem for their applicability and the ability to properly interpret results.
-Few modelling frameworks exist that provide a significant degree of flexibility and customization in the definition of cell agents.
+Few modeling frameworks exist that provide a significant degree of flexibility and customization in the definition of cell agents.
 Chaste [@Cooper2020] allows reuse of individual components , such as ODE and PDE solvers, but is only partially cell-based.